Dacasil/GeoValuator/README.md

 │
 ├── environment.yml   <- The environment.yml file for reproducing the analysis environment
 │
-└── GeoValuator   <- Source code for use in this project.
+└── GeoValuator   <- Source code for use in this project
     │
     ├── __init__.py
     │